Romain Matthys: MVV

 In July 2021, alongside Eupen teammates Simon Libert and Marciano Aziz, Matthys was sent on a one-season loan to Dutch Eerste Divisie club MVV, where Matthys became the backup to Thijmen Nijhuis, who had been loaned from Utrecht in the same transfer window.
 On 26 October 2021, Matthys made his competitive debut for MVV in the cup match against ACV Assen, which head coach Klaas Wels had him start.
 In this match, Matthys not only kept a clean sheet, but also delivered an assist to Mart Remans' 2–0 goal.
 On 5 November 2021, he made his league debut for MVV in the 1–0 win over Jong AZ, keeping another clean sheet in another 90-minute performance.
 Matthys stayed on as starting goalkeeper from then on, and was named in the Eerste Divisie Team of the Year for the 2021–22 season.

 In April 2022, Matthys signed a two-year permanent deal with MVV, with an option for a third season.
+Following another impressive season, Matthys had the most saves in the league (166) as well as the best save percentage (72%) and helped the club secure a spot in the promotion play-offs.
+As a result of his outstanding performance, he was honoured with a consecutive selection to the Eerste Divisie Team of the Year.

+Castellón

+On 18 June 2025, Matthys signed a two-year contract with Segunda División side Castellón.